Perfect World (film): Release

 Perfect World was released in Japan on October 5, 2018, in 323 cinemas.
 It was subsequently released in Hong Kong on November 1, 2018, followed by Korean on April 4, 2019, and Taiwan on August 7, 2020.

 Marketing

-On June 10, 2017, a live-action film film adaptation of the manga, starring Takanori Iwata and Hana Sugisaki, was announced, with filming expected to finish in July.
+On June 10, 2017, a live-action film adaptation of the manga, starring Takanori Iwata and Hana Sugisaki, was announced, with filming expected to finish in July.
 The first teaser was released on March 31, 2018, setting the release date for October 15, 2018.
 An initial poster was released on April 21, followed by the official poster on July 18 and a series of still releases from August to October.
 A trailer released on July 4 announced the addition of Kenta Suga and Sei Ashina to the cast.
 Another trailer, released on August 23, featured "Perfect World," the film's theme song by E-girls, as background music.
 Promotional events for fans and media, attended by the main cast including Takanori Iwata and Hana Sugisaki, were held in Tokyo on September 4, September 26, and October 6 before and after the film's release.